The application period is currently open

 Tuition is paid to your university at the current rate.
-An additional laboratory fee of $1700 covers all supplies, plus room and board in the Bahamas.
+An additional laboratory fee covers all supplies, plus room and board in the Bahamas.
 Airfare to Nassau, Bahamas is not included.

 After taking this class, students will

 - understand ecological dynamics of various tropical marine systems to past, current, and future issues.